dovidio/colino/website/docs/cli.md

 ## Install as a User Tool
 - Move the binary into a directory on your PATH (e.g., `~/bin`), or call it via an absolute path from your MCP client.
-- macOS users can rely on `daemon install` for scheduled runs; non-macOS users can use systemd/cron with `./colino daemon --once` on a schedule.
+- macOS users can rely on `ingest schedule` for scheduled runs; non-macOS users can use systemd/cron with `./colino ingest` on a schedule.